azzlack/Microsoft.AspNet.WebApi.MessageHandlers.Compression/README.md

 Microsoft.AspNet.WebApi.MessageHandlers.Compression
 ===================================================

-Drop-in module for ASP.Net WebAPI that enables `GZip` and `Deflate` support
+Drop-in module for ASP.Net WebAPI that enables `GZip` and `Deflate` support.
+This module is based on [this blog post by Ben Foster](http://benfoster.io/blog/aspnet-web-api-compression) which in turn is based on this blog post by [Kiran Challa](http://blogs.msdn.com/b/kiranchalla/archive/2012/09/04/handling-compression-accept-encoding-sample.aspx).
+This code improves on their work by adding several new options, as well as fixing some issues with the original code.

 ![NuGet Package Version](http://img.shields.io/nuget/v/Microsoft.AspNet.WebApi.MessageHandlers.Compression.svg?style=flat-square)&nbsp;&nbsp;![NuGet Package Downloads](http://img.shields.io/nuget/dt/Microsoft.AspNet.WebApi.MessageHandlers.Compression.svg?style=flat-square)